PROFI191919/BottleWebProject_C224_6_AAD/README.md

-# GraphLab Website
+# Graph Analysis Website

-GraphLab is a multi-page educational web application built on the Bottle framework, designed to help users understand and interact with graph theory algorithms and concepts through hands-on implementation.
+Graph Analysis is a multi-page educational web application built on the Bottle framework, designed to help users understand and interact with graph theory algorithms and concepts through hands-on implementation.

 ## Features